-In 2017 Delpha took 30 days to sit in a quiet Cornish meadow to read her diaries.
-The meadow has a shed with this engraved stone: please interpret as Now-Here
+In 2017 Delpha took 30 days to sit in a quiet Cornish meadow to read and burn her diaries as a performance.

 30 diaries (1977-2007)

 30 days (not consecutive)